 Performance Shares: In January 2006, the CNGC continued the performance share program instituted in January 2005.
 Each Executive Officer was awarded performance shares for the performance cycle ending January 31, 2009.
 The number of performance shares that may ultimately vest will depend on the Company's performance against two separate pre-established performance measures, average revenue growth and average return on investment, over the relevant performance cycle.
 If the Company meets the threshold performance goals, up to 100 percent of the performance shares will vest.
+If the Company exceeds the target performance goals, up to a maximum of 150 percent of the performance shares may vest.
 If the Company does not meet threshold performance goals, no performance shares will vest.
 The CNGC must certify that the performance goals were attained prior to the vesting of any performance shares.